Asbury St., Topsfield

 Bradley Palmer was a noted attorney of the early 1900s who represented Sinclair Oil in the Teapot Dome Scandal and President Wilson at the Versailles Peace Conference after the First World War.

 Palmer’s stately Arts and Crafts mansion has been rehabilitated by Willowdale Estate in return for credit towards a long term lease through DCR’s Historic Curatorship Program.
-Willowdale Estate operates the property as an elegant wedding and events center with overnight facilities.
+Willowdale Estate operates the property as an elegant wedding and events center.

 Click here to view the Discover Hamilton Trail map